 When looking to buy a premium Tanzania Kilimanjaro coffee it is best to find a single origin Kilimanjaro coffee with a proven record of high quality care during coffee bean harvesting and processing as well as everything from aging to transporting the beans until they arrive in your mailbox.

 The chain of custody of coffee is long – it goes through many steps and passes through many hands before it gets to you – and there are many things that can go wrong that may taint the quality of the coffee beans and thus the flavors and aromas of the resulting roasted, ground, and brewed cup of coffee.

 Kilimanjaro Coffee Politics

 The politics of coffee in the Kilimanjaro region remain tenuous.
-A bit of history: In 2005, for example, Peet’s Coffee & Tea introduced a Tanzania Kilimanjaro coffee that they had purchased from 839 small-scale growers who, for the second straight year, had been able to sell directly to gourmet coffee roasters and bypass the national coffee auction.
+A bit of history: In 2005, for example, Peet’s Coffee & Tea introduced a Tanzania Kilimanjaro coffee that they had purchased from 839 small-scale growers who, for the second straight year, had been able to sell directly to coffee roasters and bypass the national coffee auction.

 In 2000 Peet’s had begun working with the Association of Kilimanjaro Specialty Coffee Growers (KILICAFE) which, by 2005, had grown to include over 8,000 small scale farmers.

 One of the goals was to improve the quality and consistency of the Kilimanjaro coffee beans.
 By bypassing the national coffee auction and selling directly to coffee roasters, the farmers were paid significantly higher prices and the quality of the gourmet specialty coffee was also much improved.